 East Blue Saga

-East Blue Saga introduces us Luffy, Zoro, Nami, Usopp and Sanji.
+- East Blue Saga introduces us Luffy, Zoro, Nami, Usopp and Sanji.
 Every single of them has a tragic backstory and three out of five flashbacks consists of losing a loved one.
 The other two involve sacrifice via dismemberment by a mentor figure for the sake of preserving the crew members' lives.

 Drum Island Arc